Vyral/monte-mohr-recruiting/_posts/2021-09-30-how-a-strong-internal-foundation-leads-to-success.md

 What do you think about when you’re starting your business?
 I’ve always said that to be a good business owner, you have to ask a lot of questions.
 Today I’m talking with Blake Johnson about what methods he uses to strengthen his business.&nbsp;

-For Blake, he teaches weekly classes on foundations. **For him, you can never build a strong business without a strong foundation.** Would you rather build a house on sand or stone?
+Our company offers weekly foundation classes and Blake supports these meetings. **For him, you can never build a strong business without a strong foundation.** Would you rather build a house on sand or stone?
 For most people the answer is obvious, and when you’re building a business, it is no different.&nbsp;

 Blake also thinks we need to get our mindset right before we can achieve our goals.
 He says, **“Our interior is far superior to our exterior.”** What he means by this is that we need to be mindful of our self-talk and what messages we say to ourselves.
 Whether you are serving someone a Starbucks drink or helping executives find high-end housing, mindset can make all the difference.&nbsp;